CONSTRUCTION ACCIDENT LAWYERS SERVING NEW YORK CITY AND THE SURROUNDING AREAS

 In some cases, serious injuries may result in the amputation of fingers, toes, or limbs.
 Construction workers are also at high risk of respiratory illnesses from exposure to dust, asbestos, and other toxic substances.

 Because construction workers are required to perform a variety of dangerous tasks, such as operating large machinery and equipment, lifting heavy objects, and working at elevated heights, they are at a higher risk of being injured than other workers.
-Nonetheless, injury risks can be minimized if safety practices are put in place, proper protection is provided, and proper protocols are followed.
+Nonetheless, injury risks can be minimized if safety practices are put in place, proper protection and equipment is provided, and proper protocols are followed.

 It is worth noting that workers’ compensation laws are designed to protect construction workers who sustain injuries, by providing benefits such as lost wages and medical costs.
 In the event that injuries result from negligence, however, workers have additional protection under New York State Labor Law.
 In particular, Labor Law § 200 requires site owners, general contractors, and others employed by a general contractor to provide workers with a safe workplace.